NashFP/computer-chess/jorendorff+cpp/README.md

         h g f e d c b a        0F 13 33

-    To counter with **e5**, you'd type <kbd>e7e5 Enter</kbd>.
+    To counter with **e5**, you&rsquo;d type <kbd>e7e5 Enter</kbd>.

     Then type <kbd>P</kbd> and Microchess will respond (with Nf3).
     And so on.

-*   There's one more command, <kbd>R</kbd>, which reverses the board.
+*   There&rsquo;s one more command, <kbd>R</kbd>, which reverses the
+    board.
 Bizarrely, the letters and numbers around the edges stay where they are &mdash; the way this is implemented is a little weird.
 It actually reverses the positions of all the pieces in memory.
 (The UI maybe ought to compensate, but it doesn&rsquo;t.)

 Microchess peculiarities:

-*   Microchess doesn't enforce any rules whatsoever.
+*   Microchess doesn&rsquo;t enforce any rules whatsoever.
     You can move your pieces in illegal ways.
     You can take six turns in a row.
-    You can move the computer's pieces.
+    You can move the computer&rsquo;s pieces.

 *   Microchess does not support castling, *en passant*, or promotion.